-With the launch of iGaming on the horizon in Michigan, we take a look at which online poker rooms are expected to launch once the market goes live later this year.
+With the launch of iGaming on the horizon in Michigan, we take a look at which online poker rooms in MI are expected to launch once the market goes live later this year.

 In July, the Michigan Gaming Control Board (MGCB) issued a notice to potential applicants interested in participating in internet gaming to submit their applications to the board with a deadline of August 14.